ferdium/ferdium-recipes/docs/updating.md

 ## 5. Running the validation checks

 This might be the __most important step__ of this guide.
-You'll need to run the `pnpm lint && pnpm reformat-files && pnpm package` command to ensure that all validation checks are run.
+You'll need to run the `pnpm lint:fix && pnpm reformat-files && pnpm package` command to ensure that all validation checks are run.

 ## 6. Commit your changes and create a PR to <https://github.com/ferdium/ferdium-recipes>